amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 ## First Step

 To begin, you can start create your own react app using command line or can directly go to [CodeSandbox](https://codesandbox.io/) if you want to skip using the command line which more faster.
-CodeSandbox is an online code editor and prototype tool that speeds up the creation and sharing of web apps where
+CodeSandbox is an online code editor and prototype tool that speeds up the creation and sharing of web apps where you can directly deploy your app without a hustle.

-Create a new folder inside the src folder named components.
+First, create a new folder inside the src folder named components.
 Then, create a JavaScript file called Clock.js which in React is the component of Clock.

 Create a function Clock Component.